A bi-criteria path planning algorithm for robotics applications: Introduction

 However, in many realistic applications paths must be evaluated and optimized according to several criteria simultaneously (time, cumulative risk, fuel efficiency, etc).
 Multiple criteria lead to a natural generalization of path optimality: a path is said to be (weakly) {\em Pareto-optimal} if it cannot be improved according to all criteria simultaneously.
 For evaluation purposes, each Pareto-optimal path can be represented by a single point, whose coordinates are cumulative costs with respect to each criterion.
 A collection of such points is called the {\em Pareto Front} (PF), which is often used by decision makers in a posteriori evaluation of optimal trade-offs.
 A related practical problem (requiring only a portion of PF) is to optimize with respect to one (``primary'') criterion only, but with upper bounds enforced based on the remaining (``secondary'') criteria.

 It is natural to approach this problem by reducing it to single criterion optimization: a new transition-cost is defined as a weighted average of transition penalties specified by all criteria, and Dijkstra's method is then used to recover the ``shortest'' path based on this new averaged criterion.
 It is easy to show that the resulting path is always Pareto-optimal for every choice of weights used in the averaging.
 Unfortunately, this {\em scalarization approach} has a significant drawback \cite{Das}: it finds the paths corresponding to convex parts of PF only, while the non-convexity of PF is quite important in many robotics applications.
+The positive and negative algorithmic features of scalarization are further discussed in \S \ref{ss:scalarization_comparison}.

+The same problem applied to a stochastic setting in the context of a Markov Decision Processes (MDP) is called stochastic shortest path problem, which can be seen as a a generalization of the deterministic version considered in this paper.
+In this case multiple costs can be considered such that a primary cost is optimized, and an arbitrary number of additional costs can be used as constraints.
+Such problem can generally be solved as a Constrained MDP (CMDP) \cite{altman1999constrained}, and recent work to extend this approach is ``Chance-constrained'' CMDP \cite{OnoPavoneCcDp} that works well for large state spaces \cite{FeyzHsCmdp,DingCmdp} for robotics applications.
+However, by considering the additional costs as constraints, the PF cannot be extracted.

 Numerous generalizations of label-setting methods have also been developed to recover {\em all} Pareto optimal paths \cite{Jaffe, Stewart, TungChew, MandowPerez1, MandowPerez2, SkriverAndersen, Machuca_evaluation, Machuca_comparison}.
 However, all of these algorithms were designed for general graphs, and their efficiency advantages are less obvious for highly-refined geometrically embedded graphs, where Pareto-optimal paths are particularly plentiful.
 (This is precisely the case for meshes or random-sampling based graphs intended to approximate the motion planning in continuous domains.)
 In this paper we describe a simple method for bi-criteria path planning on such graphs, with an efficient approach for approximating the entire PF.
 The key idea is based on keeping track of the ``budget'' remaining to satisfy the constraints based on the secondary criterion.
 This approach was previously used in continuous optimal control by Kumar and Vladimirsky \cite{KumarVlad} to approximate the discontinuous value function on the augmented state space.
 More recently, this technique was extended to hybrid systems modeling constraints on reset-renewable resources \cite{Unsafe_Sets}.
 In the discrete setting, the same approach was employed as one of the modules in hierarchical multi-objective planners \cite{ding2014hierarchical}; our current paper extends that earlier conference publication.